 7. Shamrock Headband

 This shamrock headband will look adorable on little girls.
-It's a cinch to do because all you’ll need are two stitches: one vertical and one horizontal.
-For little boys, you can use this as a boutonniere!
+It's a cinch to do because you don't need to stitch anything, just some curling.

-If you want some clean green fun, add some Irish appetizers on your menu.
+If you want some clean green fun, add some Irish appetizers to your menu.
 You won’t fall short with appetizer recipes with this list that I’ve compiled to make sure that you’ll have a blast on your St. Patrick’s Day celebration!

 9. Clover Treats

 I’m planning to set these clover treats on my coffee table.
 That way, if my guests are in the mood for a treat, they can just grab one easily and continue mingling.

 10. Green Pancakes

 Planning a brunch get together?
 Have stacks of these green pancakes ready.

 11. Potted Clover

 Bring some luck with a pot of clover.
 A word of warning, once you see pods forming, move the plant back to your garden.

-Want to go all out and serve green beer?
-Why not!
-Making a green beer is not a rocket science.
-Simply mix your favorite pale beer with a few drops of green food coloring or blue liqueur, then viola!
-You got yourself a homemade St. Paddy’s day green beer.
+Making green beer is not rocket science.
+Simply mix your favorite pale beer with a few drops of green food coloring or blue liqueur, then voila!

 13. Beer Bottle Labels

 My husband, Dave, likes to poke fun at me for these beer bottle labels.
 He says I’m only trying to prettify the bottle to make them more Pinterest-worthy.

 15. Shamrock Pinwheel

 All you’ll need are some sheets of green paper, pencils, tacks, and a pair of scissors.

 16. Clover Napkin

 Show off your hosting skills by folding clover napkins for your formal dinner.
-It'll look classy and your guests will appreciate all the details you've made to keep in-theme.
+It'll look classy, and your guests will appreciate all the details you've made to keep in-theme.